ReanGD/plasma-tile/README.md

 - restriction of minimum space a client can occupy on a virtual desktop, as in the amount of clients this client can share a virtual desktop with
   - a size of `1` is the largest and fully takes up a whole virtual desktop, size of `2` means that it takes up at least half of the virtual desktop and so forth...
   - matching is done by regex and it defaults to the maximum which is the number of rows multiplied by columns of the largest grid
-- move clients between virtual desktops (supports the default KWin shortcuts). `Grid-Tiling: Move *Next/Previous* Desktop/Screen` moves the client to the next desktop or screen that has space, prioritizes screen over desktop.
+- move clients between virtual desktops (supports the default KWin shortcuts). `Plasma-Tile: Move *Next/Previous* Desktop/Screen` moves the client to the next desktop or screen that has space, prioritizes screen over desktop.
 - swap clients within a virtual desktop by dragging them on top with most overlap
 - move clients within a virtual desktop, first attempts to move the client if that fails it will fallback to switching.
-  - `Grid-Tiling: Swap *Up/Down*`
+  - `Plasma-Tile: Swap *Up/Down*`
-  - `Grid-Tiling: Move/Swap *Left/Right*`
+  - `Plasma-Tile: Move/Swap *Left/Right*`
 - dynamically resize clients up to a minimum as defined by `dividerBound`
   - dragging client borders by mouse
-  - `Grid-Tiling: *Increase/Decrease* Size` using a step size of `dividerStep`
+  - `Plasma-Tile: *Increase/Decrease* Size` using a step size of `dividerStep`
 - minimization of clients (suppports the default KWin shortcuts)
-- minimizes all other clients or unminimizes all clients on the current desktop `Grid-Tiling: Toggle Minimize Desktop`
+- minimizes all other clients or unminimizes all clients on the current desktop `Plasma-Tile: Toggle Minimize Desktop`
-- toggle gap `Grid-Tiling: Toggle Gap`
+- toggle gap `Plasma-Tile: Toggle Gap`
-- toggle between bordered clients `Grid-Tiling: Toggle Border`
+- toggle between bordered clients `Plasma-Tile: Toggle Border`
-- dynamically float and tile clients `Grid-Tiling: Tile/Float`
+- dynamically float and tile clients `Plasma-Tile: Tile/Float`
-- toggle new clients start as tile or float `Grid-Tiling: Toggle Tile`
+- toggle new clients start as tile or float `Plasma-Tile: Toggle Tile`
-- close all clients on the current virtual desktop `Grid-Tiling: Close Desktop`
+- close all clients on the current virtual desktop `Plasma-Tile: Close Desktop`
 - set margins, gap size, default gap state, default tile state, default border state
 - set active clients to show border
 - ignore clients by `name` or `caption` regex, these clients are completely ignored and can't be tiled.